TritonSE/DT-Website/README.md

 5. src/css/App.css
 6. src/FormExample.css

-Once you have the repo on your machine, checkout the branch with the command "git checkout component-example" and run npm start to see the components in action.
+Once you have the repo on your machine, checkout the branch with the command "git checkout component-examples" and run npm start to see the components in action.

 ## Available Script